Building God’s Kingdom by Providing Safe Homes

 Thank you for demonstrating Christ’s love to vulnerable families in the Diocese of Santa Rosa de Lima, Guatemala.
 These families live an incredibly hard life, dependent on subsistence farming or the wages of a day laborer and unable to afford housing beyond the most basic makeshift shelters that quickly fall apart.
 Now, thanks to you, these families’ sleepless nights are at an end!

 The headquarters for the Diocese of Santa Rosa de Lima is located in Cuilapa, about 40 miles southeast of Guatemala City.
-The city itself has a population of about 20,000 people and the department of Santa Rosa has a rural population of 441,032.
-The nation of Guatemala has 17,153,288 people, which makes it the most populous country in Central America.
+The city itself has a population of about 20,000 people, and the department of Santa Rosa has a rural population of 441,032.

-Lifting the poor out of poverty requires more than a quick fix.
-It requires a wise strategy that fosters community cooperation.
+Lifting the poor out of poverty requires a wise strategy that fosters community cooperation.
 The men, women and children help with the homebuilding process to the extent they are able, working alongside a skilled construction crew.
 Through this hands-on process, they develop a sense of pride in their home — while learning God cares about their needs, both material and spiritual.